Activities

 Some activities in your workspace may be carried out automatically by the Atono MCP server when an AI tool performs a task for you.
 For example, these activities may include creating or updating a story, changing an item's workflow step, or updating bug details.

-Entries created this way show a diamond (✦) icon next to the user's name with a Performed by MCP server tooltip, indicating the change was performed by the MCP server on the user's behalf.
+Entries created this way show a sparkle (✦) icon next to the user's name with a Performed by MCP server tooltip, indicating the change was performed by the MCP server on the user's behalf.

 This makes it easy to see which updates came from AI-connected tools rather than actions taken directly in the Atono application.